 - Assist in training new workers, improving skill development and promoting a culture of safety and teamwork

-- Starts each bullet point with dynamic action verbs that highlight the job seeker's contributions
+- Starts each bullet point with dynamic language that highlights the job seeker's contributions

 - Incorporates quantitative results to illustrate performance improvements effectively